Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots

-This work offers the following contributions: \begin{itemize} \item We propose a planar RTI model for articulated tracked robots to simplify the contact patterns.
+This work offers the following contributions: \begin{itemize} \item We propose a planar RTC model for articulated tracked robots to simplify the contact patterns.
 The configuration space is reduced to three dimensions by generalized coordinates, facilitating real-time planning capabilities.

-\item We develop a novel HTO formulation to generate terrain traversal motions with mode switching.
-By formulating a multi-objective cost function, we improve motion efficiency, smoothness, and stability.
+\item We develop a novel HTO formulation with a multi-objective cost function to generate hybrid motion and optimize trajectory in real-time with a receding horizon.

-\item We integrate the map sampling, terrain simplification, and tracking controller modules into a terrain traversal system.
-The system is validated using the Searcher robotic platform in both simulation and real-world scenarios, comparing it with expert operator control and demonstrating smoother motion, greater stability, and higher time and energy efficiency. \end{itemize}
+\item We validate the integrated terrain traversal system in both simulation and real-world scenarios.
+Comparisons with expert operator control and the state-of-the-art autonomous method demonstrate the advantages of our approach in terms of motion time and energy efficiency, stability, and smoothness. \end{itemize}